edujuan/tool-calling-interview-prep/docs/05-multi-agent.md

 ```

 #### 2. **Parallelization**
 Multiple agents can work simultaneously.
+This is one of the biggest practical advantages - while a single agent processes tasks sequentially, multiple agents can divide and conquer, dramatically reducing total execution time for independent subtasks.

 ```python
 # Sequential (single agent)